 Kearse brought with him a mastery of contemporary techniques — foams, gels, powders, sous vide — that now complement, but don't define, his personal cooking.
 He had the opportunity to stretch his legs during off-menu tastings, which he would contribute to as many as five days a week.
 "It was just like, ‘Show me something I haven't seen,'" says Ela's Jason Cichonski, chef de cuisine at Lacroix during Kearse's time there.
 "We were able to incorporate that, [him] teaching us a technique that he had learned at Alinea or Trotter that we hadn't read or heard about yet."

 The peripatetic nature that Levin noted on Kearse's resume led Kearse away from Lacroix, first to a return stint at Penne, then to Blackfish.
 "I knew what I wanted out of a job, and a lot of places couldn't offer it," says Kearse of his hopping habit.
 "Even though they're a great place, it just wasn't what I wanted.
 I wasn't better than them.
 I just had different goals."
-In 2010, after encouragement from Levin and others, he finally — Pumpkin, the small South Street BYOB owned by chef Ian Moroney and his wife Hillary Bor.
+In 2010, after encouragement from Levin and others, he finally settled down in an unlikely kitchen — Pumpkin, the small South Street BYOB owned by chef Ian Moroney and his wife Hillary Bor.

 "Chris sent us a resume, and I said, ‘Why the fuck does this guy want to work here?'"
 Moroney recalls.
 "It was not a Philadelphia resume.
 It wasn't, like, two years at Jose Garces and one year at Mercato.
 It was a laundry list of every great restaurant you could possibly imagine."